Joshua2504/treudler.net-jekyll/index-en.md

 ---
 <center><h1>Have you been a customer of mine?<br>Read the <a href="/treudler.html#letter"><u>Open Letter</u></a> to my customers and friends.</h1></center>

-Hi there, I'm Joshua, age 21, riding my cyclocross roadbike nearly 24/7/365.
+Hi there, I'm Joshua, 21yo, riding my cyclocross roadbike nearly 24/7/365.
 Since a couple of months, I'm doing longer bikepacking trips within Europe.
 I'm trying to write a blog post for every trip, so enjoy reading :)
 Click here to join my WhatsApp Group with latest updates while I'm touring: [Joshua goes cycling](https://chat.whatsapp.com/1tEksb6yqjj25lcejqDpva)

-I'm also working as Webmaster for different projects, including <a href="//cor-forum.de" target="_blank">CoR Forum</a> and some others.
+I'm also working as Webmaster for different projects, including <a href="//cor-forum.de" target="_blank">CoR Forum</a> and some others that I don't want to mention.

+A short time ago, I started growing Walking Sticks and Ghost Insects, <a href="/stick.html">check Livestream here</a>.

 <h2>My latest blog posts</h2>
 <div>&nbsp;</div>